madelinebriere/docker-tutorial/README.md

 * Speed up deployment

 ## Installing Docker
 Let's first install Docker.
 Download an installer for [Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac), [Linux](https://www.linux.com/learn/intro-to-linux/2017/11/how-install-and-use-docker-linux), or [Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows).
+You may have to create a Docker account to do so.
 Notes:

 * If you have a Linux computer, the installation of Docker is a bit more involved.
 If you are up for it, give it a try.
 Otherwise, try working with someone who has Docker installed.
 * If you have a Windows computer, you must have Windows 10 Pro or Enterprise installed to download Docker.